jahnDOTkoutrios/dot_type/README.md

 - Saves the current artwork as a PNG file
 - Includes timestamp in filename
 - Preserves all visual elements including grid

-### SVG Export

-- Exports artwork in vector format
-- Perfect for scaling and editing in vector software
-- Maintains all connection styles and colors

 ### Console Log Export